 In the business world, a unicorn is a private company with a valuation of $1 billion or more.
-It’s a rare and extremely difficult moniker to achieve, and as of August 2019, there’ve only been 379 unicorn companies ever (here’s the list).
+It’s a rare and extremely difficult moniker to achieve, and as of August 2020, there has only been just over 400 unicorn companies ever (here’s the list).
 In fact, experts estimate a new business has just a .00006% chance to achieve unicorn status.
+(Even more rare is the decacorn, which is a company valued at over $10 billion, and a hectocorn, valued at over $100 billion.)
 Whoa!

 Thousands of new businesses pop up every year, each started by an entrepreneur with dreams of unfettered success.
 Statistics show, unfortunately, that more than half of those businesses are gone four years later.
 So how do you avoid that fate?
 Wild unicorn growth may be magical and rare, but research shows a few common characteristics among those highly successful SMBs.
 Let’s look at three.